alexyin2/Linear-Regression_Python_Not_Using_sklearn/README.md

 * But I'll use packages like Numpy, matplotlib, and sometimes Pandas to help me skip trivial obstacles.
 * I'll introduce how these packages help in learning regression model:
 1. **Numpy**:
-   - We will have a large amount of time using Numpy, since the calculation in numpy.array is elementwise
+   - We will have a large amount of time using Numpy, since the calculation in numpy.array is elementwise.
    - Besides, Numpy packages can help solve linear algebra questions really fast.
    - Following are some useful codes for calculating linear algebra by using Numpy:
 ```
 np.linalg.inv()